Tibetan Buddhism: First dissemination (7th–9th centuries)

 While some stories depict Buddhism in Tibet before this period, the religion was formally introduced during the Tibetan Empire (7th–9th century CE).
 Sanskrit Buddhist scriptures from India were first translated into Tibetan under the reign of the Tibetan king Songtsän Gampo (618–649 CE).
 This period also saw the development of the Tibetan writing system and classical Tibetan.

 In the 8th century, King Trisong Detsen (755–797 CE) established it as the official religion of the state and commanded his army to wear robes and study Buddhism.
 Trisong Detsen invited Indian Buddhist scholars to his court, including Padmasambhāva (8th century CE) and Śāntarakṣita (725–788), who are considered the founders of Nyingma (The Ancient Ones), the oldest tradition of Tibetan Buddhism.
-Padmasambhava, who is considered by the Tibetans as Guru Rinpoche ("Precious Master"), is also credited with building the first monastery building named Samye around late 8th century.
+Padmasambhava, who is considered by the Tibetans as Guru Rinpoche ("Precious Master"), is also credited with building the first monastery building named "Samye" around the late 8th century.
 According to some legend, it is noted that he pacified the Bon demons and made them the core protectors of Dharma.
 Modern historians also argue that Trisong Detsen and his followers adopted Buddhism as an act of international diplomacy, especially with the major power of those times such as China, India, and states in Central Asia that had strong Buddhist influence in their culture.

 Yeshe Tsogyal, the most important female in the Nyingma Vajrayana lineage, was a member of Trisong Detsen's court and became Padmasambhava's student before gaining enlightenment.
 Trisong Detsen also invited the Chan master Moheyan to transmit the Dharma at Samye Monastery.
 Some sources state that a debate ensued between Moheyan and the Indian master Kamalaśīla, without consensus on the victor, and some scholars consider the event to be fictitious.

 Era of fragmentation (9th–10th centuries)

 A reversal in Buddhist influence began under King Langdarma (r.
 836–842), and his death was followed by the so-called Era of Fragmentation, a period of disunity during the 9th and 10th centuries.
 During this era, the political centralization of the earlier Tibetan Empire collapsed and civil wars ensued.

 In spite of this loss of state power and patronage however, Buddhism survived and thrived in Tibet.
-According to Geoffrey Samuel this was because "Tantric (Vajrayana) Buddhism came to provide the principal set of techniques by which Tibetans dealt with the dangerous powers of the spirit world...
+According to Geoffrey Samuel this was because "Tantric (Vajrayana) Buddhism came to provide the principal set of techniques by which Tibetans dealt with the dangerous powers of the spirit world [...]
 Buddhism, in the form of Vajrayana ritual, provided a critical set of techniques for dealing with everyday life.
 Tibetans came to see these techniques as vital for their survival and prosperity in this life."
-This includes dealing with the local gods and spirits (sadak and shipdak), which became a specialty of some Tibetan Buddhist lamas and lay ngagpas (mantrikas, mantra specialists).
+This includes dealing with the local gods and spirits (sadak and shipdak), which became a specialty of some Tibetan Buddhist lamas and ngagpas (mantrikas, mantra specialists).